Substance Abuse and Addiction Treatment Resources in Queen’s Village

 Outpatient Treatment Programs

-Outpatient treatment programs are valuable resources for individuals who cannot take the time off required by a retreat-based program.
+Outpatient treatment programs are valuable resources for individuals who cannot take the time off required by residential programs.
 Outpatient treatment doesn’t include any residential stays.
 You will receive treatments at the facility.

-Whether you choose the flexibility of an outpatient treatment program or the security of a retreat-based facility, know that there’s a clinic that can help you recover.
+Whether you choose the flexibility of an outpatient treatment program or the security of an inpatient facility, know that there’s a clinic that can help you recover.
 You’re about to begin the road to health, it may be challenging and even a little uncomfortable along the way, but this transformation will renew your spirit and your life.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.